corsantic/discord-video-downloader-bot/README.md

 - Attach Files
 - Send Messages

-Then run it and give the channel ID it will download all videos in that channel.
+This version will send videos with bot command to users